onera/std_e/doc/design_documents/multi_dimensional_arrays.rst

  * Conversions
  * Supported operations

 Concepts and base class
 -----------------------

-.. note:: we use "base" in the sense of "fundational", NOT inheritance

-In `std_e`, we define three core concepts, `Multi_array`, `Memory_ressource` and `Multi_array_shape`.
+[Note: we use "base" in the sense of "fundational", NOT inheritance] In `std_e`, we define three core concepts, `Multi_array`, `Memory_ressource` and `Multi_array_shape`.

 We propose a base class template, `multi_array`, modeling the `Multi_array` concept, that is parametrized by what we think is the core basic functionnality, namely, a `Memory_ressource` and a `Multi_array_shape`.